zattoo/release-version/README.md

 GitHub Action to create release branch.
 By default, it will amend `package.json` and `CHANGELOG.md` located in the root of the repository.
 If project is specified - aforementioned files will be located conforming Babylon structure.

+(!)
+Be aware, this action will only work when provided token is associated with user that has Admin permissions on reposotiry.

 ## Inputs

 ### `version`